 Third, we used weight-function modeling (Vevea & Hedges, 1995).
-In weight-function modeling, weighted distribution theory is used to model biased selection based on the significance of observed effects, which is then compared to an unadjusted model.
+In weight-function modeling, weighted distribution theory is used to model biased selection based on the significance of observed effects.
 If the adjusted model provides increased fit, publication bias is a concern and the model can be used to estimate the bias-corrected overall effect size.
-Once again, weight-function modeling was designed for meta-analyses with independent effect sizes, but it has fairly good statistical properties when non-independent effect sizes are aggregated (Rodgers & Pustejovsky, 2021).
-We thus aggregated non-independent effect sizes when using this procedure.
+Once again, weight-function modeling was designed for independent effect sizes.
+Nonetheless, it has fairly good statistical properties when non-independent effect sizes are aggregated, which we did here (Rodgers & Pustejovsky, 2021).

-As a sensitivity analysis, we included publication status as a dummy-coded predictor to our overall-effect 3LMA.
+As a sensitivity analysis, we included publication status (published or unpublished) as a dummy-coded predictor to our overall-effect 3LMA.
 This allowed us to estimate the difference in the magnitude of published vs. unpublished effects.

 Results